 A couple of year ago, Forever 21 announced plans to install the largest single-rooftop solar-power system in Los Angeles County.
 There are also, of course, the massive PR campaigns to showcase the launch of new “organic” or “natural” lines of clothing, such as Topshop's "Reclaim to Wear," waste-reducing initiative.

-Don’t get me wrong.
+Now do not get me wrong.
 Using less water (as Zara aims to do) and casting in order to observe a more inclusive definition of beauty (a la H&M) is cool.
-It is important, but you know what’s not cool?
+It is important, but you know what is not cool?
 Human rights abuses, design piracy and unsafe work environments.
 Also not cool: trying to hide important issues that stand in the way of safer, more truly sustainable fashion manufacturing.
 So, next time you see a massive PR campaign about a fast fashion brand’s wonderful efforts, be sure to think twice.
 It may not be as wonderful as it seems.